Bloom Download App

 • ✓ Use drip irrigation instead of overhead watering

-ðŸŒą Care Guide: Tasman Flax Lily
+ðŸŒą How to Care for Tasman Flax Lily to Prevent Slugs and Snails?

 💧 How to Water